 The nearby Sándor Palace contains the offices and official residence of the President of Hungary.
 The seven-hundred year-old Matthias Church is one of the jewels of Budapest.
 Next to it is an equestrian statue of the first king of Hungary and behind that is the Fisherman’s Bastion, from where opens out a panoramic view of the whole city.
 Statues of the Turul, the mythical guardian bird of Hungary, can be found in both the Castle District and the Twelfth District.

 In Pest, the most important sight is Andrássy út and Heroes’ Square dominated by the Millenary Monument, with the Tomb of the Unknown Soldier.
 To the sides are the Museum of Fine Arts and the Palace of Arts, and behind City Park opens out, with Vajdahunyad Castle.
-The Chain link bridge is the only bridge not to be destroyed during the war and certainly has much character.
+The Chainlink bridge is the only bridge not to be destroyed during the war and certainly has many characters.